 7. Thesis.
 A thesis reporting the objectives, procedures, results, and a discussion of the student’s research shall be prepared according to the most recent edition of the Thesis Manual prepared by the Office of Graduate Studies.
 Copies of the thesis shall be submitted to the student’s Graduate Committee at least ten working days prior to the final examination.
 It is highly recommended that the student present his/her results at an appropriate scientific meeting and prepare a manuscript(s) based on his/her research results in a form suitable for publication.
 Published thesis research is acceptable as part of the thesis.
-At the discretion of the adviser, students may be required to provide a draft manuscript at the time of the defense.
+At the discretion of the advisor, students may be required to provide a draft manuscript at the time of the defense.

 8. Thesis Defense.
 Upon completion of the thesis, the student is required to give an oral presentation (seminar) summarizing the thesis research.
 Following questions from the public, the committee members will question the student about the thesis and related subject areas to verify that the student fully understands the research findings and their implications.
 A favorable vote of at least two-thirds of the committee members is required for passing.